-Casey is a diffident and somewhat reclusive account, who decides that he needs to protect himself after getting beaten up whilst out getting dog food for his dachshund dog.
-He tries to purchase a handgun but is told they need to do a background check, and he would have to wait to take it.
+Casey is a diffident and somewhat reclusive accountant, who decides that he needs to protect himself after getting beaten up whilst out getting dog food for his dachshund dog.
+He tries to purchase a handgun but is told they need to do a background check, and he would have to wait to take it home.

 Passing a karate school, curiosity takes him in to watch a class.
 He is immediately hooked and decides to take up the martial art.
 It soon becomes apparent that his sensei is not a normal martial arts instructor.

 The Art Of Self-Defense is both amusing and dark, with brilliant performances from the main protagonists.
 Definitely not a conventional film, and told in a quirky, understated fashion, The Art Of Self-Defense is worth a watch.

 Casey (Jesse Eisenberg) lives alone with his small dachshund dog.
 Working as an accountant, his work colleagues find him odd and view him with disdain when he tries to join in the conversation they are having, moaning about their boss, Grant (Hauke Bahr).